ralucatoma5/museum_system/README.md

     - View the average rating for each exhibition.

-    - Exhibitions can also be sorted by rating, with alphabetical tiebreakers.
+    - Exhibitions can also be sorted by rating.

 10. See VIP-Only Exhibitions and Perks